mcnc-clovett/mcnc-clovett.github.io/_posts/2020-12-14-allowing-wifi-calling.md

 layout: post
 title:  "Allowing Wifi Calling"
 date:   2020-12-14 00:00:00 -0400
-categories: Networking General
+categories: [Networking, Firewall]
-tags: networking wifi calling cell phone
+tags: [networking, wifi calling, cell phone]
 ---
 Cell phone coverage can be spotty in some areas, as we all know.
 This is especially true in old concrete-walled buildings.
 Since most, if not all, educational institutions today have a wireless infrastructure, we have a way of mitigating this problem.